kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_devops_system.md

 weight: 530
 ---

-# Preparing the tutorial
+# Simulating a DevOps system
-To follow the tutorial you need to:
+To follow the simulation you need to:
 * [Install the `kosli` CLI](/kosli_overview/kosli_tools/#installing-the-kosli-cli).
 * [Get your Kosli API token](/kosli_overview/kosli_tools/#getting-your-kosli-api-token).
 * Set the KOSLI_API_TOKEN environment variable: